 Make sure you give the wax enough time to set and then buff it again with a soft microfiber cloth.
 For extra shine on non-glossy polyurethane floors, you can add a layer of paste wax followed by another buffing.

 Deeper scratches, defined by going deeper than the finishing, are harder to repair.
 Most of them will require refinishing of some sort.
-This will either mean a partial refinishing or a full refinishing.
-A partial refinishing can be done by scouring the finishing off with mineral spirits, repairing the damage with wood putty, evening the texture with sandpaper (150 grit normally works well) and finally adding a fresh coat of finish.
+This will either mean partial refinishing or full refinishing.
+A partial refinishing can be done by scouring the finishing off with mineral spirits, repairing the damage with wood putty, evening the texture with sandpaper (150 grit normally works well), and finally adding a fresh coat of finish.
 Like minor scratches, it’s a good idea to blend the edges of the repair area as a final step.

 If you need to refinish the entire floor, there are a few important things to know.
 Refinishing an entire floor generally means sanding down the entirety of the surface to fully remove all the scratches or gouges.
-If you have real wood floors, this is fairly straight forward.
+If you have real wood floors, this is fairly straightforward.
 However, if you have engineered hardwood, you’ll have to be more careful.
 Engineered hardwoods are made of a composite covered in a thin layer of real wood.

 As such, they can only be sanded a couple of times at most before the real wood will be completely worn away.
-If you have a severely damage engineered hardwood floor that’s already been sanded once, it may be best to consider replacing it instead of refinishing it.
+If you have a severely damaged engineered hardwood floor that’s already been sanded once, it may be best to consider replacing it instead of refinishing it.

 A good cleaning routine is important for maintaining a hardwood floor.
 Left alone, dirt can quickly build up and can potentially end up causing damage.
 Your lifestyle will have an impact on how often you clean your floors, but daily cleaning with a dust mop for hardwood floors is a fast and effective way to stop dust from sticking around.
 Especially if you have pets, cleaning your floors daily is a great way to keep them at their best.
 If you’re not home as often, or you simply don’t have time, cleaning every other day will also work.
 Make sure to keep a lookout for scratches or stains while you’re cleaning so you can take care of them early.

 Just like regular cleaning, regular maintenance is crucial in order to keep your floors gleaming.
-One important part of maintain your floor is to use furniture pads.
+One important part of maintaining your floor is to use furniture pads.
 This will keep your furniture from scratching your floor if it’s moved.
 It’s also a good idea to vacuum regularly.
-I recommend weekly to catch any dirt that could scratch your hardwoods, but you can tailor your maintenance to fit your schedule.
+We recommend weekly to catch any dirt that could scratch your hardwoods, but you can tailor your maintenance to fit your schedule.

 Even when you’re sweeping and vacuuming regularly, floors will lose their shine over time.
-To keep up with this, I recommend using a floor polisher every month.
+To keep up with this, we recommend using a floor polisher every month.
 This will restore shine and keep your floors from becoming dull and looking old or worn-down.
-Even with regular polishing, floor finish isn’t designed to last forever.
+Even with regular polishing, the floor finish isn’t designed to last forever.
 So, every three to five years, your floor will need a complete refinishing.

 Of course, this isn’t required and exactly how long your floor lasts will depend on the material, the finish, and the quality.
-However, especially if you have pets or young children, your floor will benefit greatly from a refinishing every few years.
+However, especially if you have pets or young children, your floor will benefit greatly from refinishing every few years.